 All competitions are fired at 10 metres.
-All shooting is on Sius electronic targets with the exceptions of all competitions for Class D competitors and all competitions in Sporter Air Rifle which are shot on paper targets.
+All shooting is on Sius electronic targets with the exception of all competitions in Sporter Air Rifle which are shot on paper targets.

 An Aggregate in five classes of two 60 shot matches.